 On December 28, 1972, a special meeting of the organization was held to officially admit women as full members and to change the organization’s name to Youth Parliament of Manitoba and Northwestern Ontario (YPMNO).
 Previously, female members had for some years been allowed to attend session but only as associate members who did not hold the right to vote on the matters debated in the house.
 Seven years later, Ann Thompson became the first female Premier of YPMNO.

 In celebration of its 60th anniversary in 1981, YPMNO hosted a first-of-its-kind invitational session for all YPs in Western Canada.
 Two years later, the Western Canada Youth Parliament (WCYP) was officially formed, with its second session being hosted again in Winnipeg in the chambers of City Council.
 Our organization has since hosted WCYP on three other occasions, in 1993, 2002 and most recently in 2010.

 Some of our more recent distinguished former members participated in YPM during this period, such as Lloyd Axworthy, Tom Axworthy, Darren Praznik and Patricia Chaychuk.

 Recent Years: 1983–Present

-The organization successfully incorporated in 1984 and has full charitable status.
+The organization successfully incorporated in 1984 and gained full charitable status.
 In 2003, the organization voted to shorten its name to Youth Parliament of Manitoba (YPM).
-In 2007 YPM hosted its first annual Spring Session in Manitoba.
-In 2008 YPM hosted its first annual Speaker’s Night fundraising dinner.
-In 2011 it celebrates its 90th annual Winter Session.